rorymcgrath/pico/README.md

 `mkdir ~/modules`

-Now we add the following settings to the pico server:
+Now using your preferred editor we add the following code to the pico_server script:

 ```python
 #!/usr/bin/python